 * Plant forests to provide firewood, lumber, etc

 The downshift needs to start now to mitigate suffering.
 Our nation needs to focus on a return to agriculture, not new energy infrastructure.
 To stay under the depletion curve, the number of people returning to the land to grow and distribute food needs to steadily increase until we’re back to 90% farmers, 10% town and city dwellers by the time wood becomes our primary energy resource again.

-As far as reducing the energy used in agriculture, we can start now by cutting back on calories, eat a vegetarian diet, grow victory gardens, use less packaging, etc. David Pimentel has a paper that will be published soon on how to cut the energy used in agriculture by half.
+As far as reducing the energy used in agriculture, we can start now by cutting back on calories, eat a vegetarian diet, grow our own victory gardens, use less packaging, etc.

 We need university students to major in agricultural disciplines, and above all, to try to shift mostly petrochemical and mechanization-oriented agriculture departments to teaching and researching sustainable farming methods.
 Cuba’s success in coping with their downturn was partly due to having enough people trained in organic farming to train petrochemical farmers how to switch to organic methods.